How to Create an Eco-Garden

 Don't Be Too Tidy

 Gardens are not meant to be flawless.
 They are places to witness the cycles of life.
 Be willing to sacrifice a bit of your personal Eden.
 Take off your glasses and step back.
 Do you really need to be concerned about perfect tidiness and stressed over chewed leaves and earwigs in your roses?
 The insects will bring hungry birds who will linger in search of tasty tidbits like tomato hornworms and other caterpillars.
 Finches love the tiny seeds in spent flower heads, and those they disperse will sprout next season.
-Fallen leaves create a natural mulch which attracts earthworms, conserves moisture and dissuades weeds.
-They also provide shelter for lizards and salamanders which eat garden pests.
+Fallen leaves create a natural mulch that attracts earthworms, conserves moisture and dissuades weeds.
+They also provide shelter for lizards and salamanders, which eat garden pests.

 Practice Integrated Pest Management

 Instead of reaching for a pesticide, consider the balance of things and the natural food chain.
-Even organic insecticides like neem oil, pyrethrin, and spinosad which target specific bugs can cause a proliferation of others and should only be applied when bees are not active.
+Even organic insecticides like neem oil, pyrethrin, and spinosad, which target specific bugs, can cause a proliferation of others and should only be applied when bees are not active.

-Always start with the least harmful deterrents such as water blasts, hand picking, diatomaceous earth, insecticidal soap, and sticky pheromone traps before moving on to harsher ones.
+Always start with the least harmful deterrents, such as water blasts, hand picking, diatomaceous earth, insecticidal soap, and sticky pheromone traps, before moving on to harsher ones.
 Bio-controls are much better than insecticides.
 Praying mantis, ladybugs, parasitic wasps, and beneficial nematodes are all available for home delivery through tiptopbio.com.

 Our gardens are resilient without human interference, and you will find that nature's food chain is quite efficient.
 We can help keep things in balance by making compost, using worm castings, reducing tillage, and using natural mulches to encourage decomposers and to keep soil microbes healthy.
 Great soil translates into vigorous plant growth.